IN THE BEGINNING

-During those five years I met and worked with some of the greatest names in film & television, including: Dame Helen Mirren, Nigel Hawthorn, Sir Nicholas Hytner (Director), Alan Bennett (writer), Bob Hoskins, Ewan McGregor, Robin Williams, Christian Bale, Patricia Arquette, Brian De Palmer (Director), Bill Nighy, Simon Pegg, Tom Cruise, Ian Holme, Christopher Hampton (Director), John Cleese and the rubbery faced Rowan Atkinson.
+I met and worked with some amazing creatives during the film and television years.
+Get ready for the name-dropping bit: Dame Helen Mirren, Nigel Hawthorn, Sir Nicholas Hytner (Director), Alan Bennett (writer), Bob Hoskins, Ewan McGregor, Robin Williams, Eddie Izzard, Christian Bale, Patricia Arquette, Jim Carter, Joanne Froggatt, Brian De Palmer (Director), Bill Nighy, Simon Pegg, Penelope Wilton, Nick Frost, Tom Cruise, Ian Holme, Christopher Hampton (Director), John Cleese and the rubbery faced Rowan Atkinson.
 You may remember the episode where Mr Bean gets his hand stuck in a teapot and goes to Casualty.
 He jumps the queue by stealing a ticket from a lady plastered from head to toe; well that was my handy work – the bandages and plastering.
-Click HERE if you want to watch that segment.
+Click here if you want to watch that segment.

-You will see me in the credits for films such as ‘The Madness of King George‘ and ‘Shaun of the Dead.’
+You will see me in the credits for films like ‘The Madness of King George‘ and ‘Shaun of the Dead.’
 I was dreaming about zombies for weeks.
-I’ve also worked on a variety of adverts and music promos for acts including UB40, Lisa Scott-Lee and Placebo.
+I’ve also worked on various adverts (Pampers, Curries, Rimmel with Kate Moss) and music promos for acts including UB40, Lisa Scott-Lee and Placebo.

 My leap from nursing to singing was more of a push really.
 I woke up one morning coupled with a cold sweat and a choking feeling.
 In the preceding dream or nightmare, I died and was journeying to the next world.
 Throughout my ‘passing’ I was plagued with regret; regret that I hadn’t followed my passion for music and singing – regret that my life had concluded without it reaching its full potential.